Reaching the Nations

 Member Activity and Convert Retention

 The Church has attempted to maintain a delicate balance in providing assistance to local converts in need without attracting converts who join the Church just to obtain financial assistance.
-Several have joined the Church for welfare purposes and are inactive today.
+Several members have joined the Church for welfare purposes and are inactive today.
 Poor ethnic relations between native converts has also occurred in the past, resulting in some leaving the Church.

 Ethnic Issues and Integration

 Ethnic integration issues have been a major challenge among the small native Latter-day Saint population despite relatively little ethnic diversity in Jordan.
 These issues occurred primarily in the mid-2000s in Irbid as a result of several Christian Iraqi refugees joining the Church.
-Some Jordanian members, who do not appear active today, so heavily persecuted these Iraqi converts that they returned back to Iraq in 2007.
+Some Jordanian members, who do not appear active today, so heavily persecuted these Iraqi converts that they returned to Iraq in 2007.

 Both functioning branches face significant challenges accommodating Arabic and English speakers.
 Some members in the Amman Branch have reported that there have been challenges maintaining doctrinal purity among new members, which appears to be partially the result of language barriers.
-The creation of a second Arabic-speaking branch in Amman in 2011 offers favorable opportunities for carefully-implemented outreach among the indigenous population through member referral but presents administrative challenges with training branch leaders due to language barriers as English speakers comprise most church leadership in the region.
+The creation of a second Arabic-speaking branch in Amman in 2011 provides opportunities for carefully-implemented outreach among the indigenous population through member referral but presents administrative challenges with training branch leaders due to language barriers, as English speakers comprise most church leadership in the region.

 Despite few active local members, recently full-time missionaries have served from Jordan.
-In 2010, the Irbid Branch had two native missionaries serving as full-time missionaries, one of which was the first Arab sister missionary to serve a full-time LDS mission at Temple Square in Salt Lake City.
+In 2010, the Irbid Branch had two native missionaries serving as full-time missionaries, one of whom was the first Arab sister missionary to serve a full-time LDS mission at Temple Square in Salt Lake City.
 Prospects appear poor for increasing the numbers of Jordanian missionaries due to very few youth in the church.
 Performing youth-directed outreach among Christians may be an effective means of attracting more youth converts who can serve full-time missions.